The Criteria For Biblical Mount Sinai

 - Also near the last encampment, there could be a large rock with a split, matching the story of Moses striking a rock with his staff, resulting in a rush of water pouring forth to quench the thirst of the Israelites.
 (Exodus 17).

-- The mountain should be near the ancient city of Midian, according to a line of historical sources.
+- As stated in criteria #3, the mountain should be near the ancient city of Midian, according to a number of historical sources.
 The city of Al-Bad in Saudi Arabia is believed to be where Midian once was.
+Many Saudi scholars have made this connection in addition to western scholars.

 - There should be evidence of an altar and/or stand where the golden calf was placed and worshiped (Exodus 32).